scriptorron/service.rpm_sr/README.md

     IF THIS IS CHOOSEN, THE RTC OF Y.A.R.D.2 IS USED.
 USEFULL FOR BOARDS WITHOUT RTC (RASPBERRY & CO.)
 4. PURE LINUX: THIS README USES ```kodi``` AS THE DEFAULT USER.
 IF KODI IS RUNNING WITH A DIFFERENT USERNAME, CHANGE ALL OCCURENCES OF ```/home/kodi/``` TO ```/home/yourusername/``` IN YOUR PATHNAMES/NAMES.
+5. DO NOT ENABLE THE KODI "SHUTDOWN FUNCTION TIMER" IN "SETTINGS->SYSTEM->POWER SAVING".
+THIS ADDON IS A REPLACEMENT FOR THE "SHUTDOWN FUNCTION TIMER".
+THE KODI TIMER WILL NOT START YOUR HTPC FOR RECORDINGS.

 Installation
 ------------